CSUSBINSuRE/CSUSB-SUMO-Simulation/README.md

 5. press the green play button to start the simulation

 ## Note
-You need to slow down the simulation as desribed above or you waon't be able to see much.
+You need to slow down the simulation as desribed above or you won't be able to see much.